rozab/crimsonskies2blend/README.md

 ## How do I work this?

 Of course you will need a copy of Crimson Skies.
-I can't help you with this.
 Install the game as normal.
+The scripts assume the game is installed to `C:\Program Files (x86)\Microsoft Games\Crimson Skies`, but this can be configured.

 Then you can download the code in this repo.
 Click the green 'Code' button and then 'Download ZIP'.
 You should unzip it after.